The beauty of mixed-radix bases

 Programming languages generally support writing numbers in several of the

-above, sometimes following the C convention of using a 0
+above, sometimes following the C convention of using a 0 prefix for octal

-for hexadecimal numbers.
+numbers and 0x for hexadecimal numbers.
 Also common are functions to

 convert integers to and from different bases, usually represented as a text